WinterAxis/ESV-MD-Bible/The_Bible_esv/50_Philippians/Phil_3.md

 But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ,

 ###### 21
-who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself.

 ***